Gordon999/Pi_Videoer/README.md

 A python script to capture images triggered by motion .
 Uses Raspberry OS BULLSEYE and libcamera-vid.
 It will capture videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files.

+lt also captures frames before the trigger frame, default is 2 seconds but settable.

 lt has some editing facilities, delete individual frames, delete a series of frames or delete all frames from start or to end of video.

 Can make individual mp4s, all mp4s  or a FULL MP4 of frames stored.